dotnet/AspNetCore.Docs/aspnetcore/fundamentals/hosting.md

 | `http://localhost:5000/Sante/Kevin`        | Sante, Kevin!                            |
 | `http://localhost:5000`                    | Hello World!                             |

-Issuing a break (Ctrl-c/SIGINT or SIGTERM) in the console window bypasses the `WaitForShutdown`.
-The app displays the message and waits for a keypress to exit.
+Issuing a break (Ctrl-C/SIGINT or SIGTERM) in the console window bypasses the `WaitForShutdown`.
+The app displays the `Console.WriteLine` message and waits for a keypress to exit.

 **Start(string url, Action<IRouteBuilder> routeBuilder)**